Contra Fermi Paradox is Not Contra UFOs

 The paper’s position is not only that there are aliens, but they “now control 40-50% of the universe volume.”

-Extraterrestrial contact is therefore expected in about half of Grabby Alien scenarios, and the author believes they’re already here.
+Extraterrestrial contact is therefore soon expected, and indeed, the author believes they’re already here.

 Of course, this means our own emergence was highly unlikely, but we ask these questions only when it worked out, so we have to take our existence as a given.